Self-Supervised Point Cloud Registration with Deep Versatile Descriptors: Experiments

-It is also crucial to test the influences of the generalization ability of models under cross dataset evaluation.
-We train models on the train set of the first 20 categories in ModelNet40 and test on the test set of ScanObjectNN \cite{uy2019revisiting}, which is a newly published real-world dataset containing 2902 objects from 15 categories.
-Specifically, we set the success registration criteria that a rotation error is less than $2^{\circ}$ and translation error is less than 0.01.
-The results are reported in Fig. \ref{fig7}.
-Compared to results on the synthetic dataset, the performances of DCP and PCRNet degrade in the cross-dataset setting.
-Classical methods FGR and RANSAC keep stable performances.
-However, the proposed method still outperforms these compared deep learning-based methods, demonstrating the effectiveness of customized designs in the proposed method and applicability in cross synthetic and real-world datasets.
+This group of experiments evaluates the generalization ability of optimized deep learning models under the cross-dataset evaluation scheme, which is essential for practical applications in intelligent transportation systems.
+Following \cite{rao2020global, rao2022pointglr, li2021pointnetlk}, we train all deep learning models on the training set of the first 20 categories in ModelNet40 and then test them on the test set of ScanObjectNN \cite{uy2019revisiting}, which is a newly published real-world dataset containing 2902 objects with 15 classes.
+The results are reported in Fig. \ref{fig7}(a).
+Compared to case studies on the synthetic dataset, some deep learning methods, such as FMR-Net, PBNet, and PCRNet, show sharp performance degradation on the realistic dataset.
+On the other hand, the proposed method with transformation awareness designs is more robust than other methods, demonstrating the effectiveness of improving the transformation awareness of the feature extraction module.